Oily facial skin allergy than relieve inflammation. Causes of allergic lesions of the skin of the face. General rules and methods of treatment

 • hives;

-Redness of the skin of the face is possible.
+Possible redness of the skin.
 Quincke's edema can lead to dysfunction of the intestines, bladder and brain.
-If treatment is not carried out, then there is a risk of developing anaphylactic shock, peritonitis and acute urinary retention.
+If not treated, there is a risk of developing anaphylactic shock, peritonitis and acute urinary retention.

 The appearance of urticaria in humans

-Facial allergies are often represented by hives.
-Its main manifestation is exanthema with blisters or spots and pronounced itchy skin...
+Allergies on the face are often represented by urticaria.
+Its main manifestation is exanthema with blisters or spots and pronounced skin itching.
 Urticaria is acute and chronic.
 In the latter case, the reasons are: diabetes, infections, hepatitis, dermatitis, herpes, exposure to cold and sunlight.

-These include: cold, water, vibration, heat, the sun, as well as mechanical stimuli.
-Allergy on the face like acute urticaria lasts several days.
-At chronic form symptoms may be troubling all year round...
-For acute urticaria periods of remission are uncommon.
+These include: cold, water, vibration, heat, sun, as well as mechanical irritants.
+Allergy on the face of the type of acute urticaria lasts for several days.
+At chronic form symptoms may be disturbing all year round.
+For acute urticaria periods of remission are uncharacteristic.

 With this form of allergy, the following symptoms are observed: